 In 1966, Dr. Wainerdi was selected “Engineer of the Year” for Brazos County, and in 1992 for Houston by the Texas Society of Professional Engineers.
 In 2002, he was named “Master Builder” by the Houston Chapter of the Associated General Contractors and “International Executive of the Year.”

-During his tenure at Texas Medical Center, the campus increased dramatically by almost any measurement including number of acres, patient count, employees and student enrollment, the physical plant and in the amount of money awarded in research grants to the institutions.
-His leadership was one of successful coordination for a 54-member institution campus by encouraging collaboration.
+During his tenure at Texas Medical Center, the campus expanded dramatically across nearly all metrics, including acres, patient count, employee headcount, student enrollment, physical plant, and research grant funding.
+His leadership demonstrated successful coordination of a 54-member institution’s campus by encouraging collaboration.